MoonriseSoftwareCalifornia/CosmosCMS/EN-Terms-of-Service.md

-Terms of Service
+Cosmos Website Solutions Terms of Service
 ----------------

 *Last Updated: October 31, 2023*

-The Gist
+Introduction
 --------

-We (the [folks at Automattic](https://automattic.com/about/)) are on a mission to make the web a better place.
-We hope you love our products and services — from website publishing tools to ecommerce solutions to security backup systems to management tools for distributed companies to the next great idea that we haven’t even thought of yet — as much as we love creating them.

-These Terms of Service (”Terms”) describe our commitments to you, and your rights and responsibilities when using our services.
+These Terms of Service (”Terms”) describes our commitments to you, and your rights and responsibilities when using our services.
 Please read them carefully and reach out to us if you have any questions.** If you don’t agree to these Terms, don’t use our services.**

 If you are a user in countries located in the European Economic Area, Switzerland, or the United Kingdom (“European User”), some special terms apply to you as mentioned below.**\
 **

-We’ve made these Terms available under a [Creative Commons Sharealike license](https://creativecommons.org/licenses/by-sa/4.0/), which means that you’re more than welcome to copy them, adapt them, and repurpose them for your own use.
-Just make sure to revise them so that your Terms of Service reflect your actual practices.
-Also, if you do use these Terms, we’d appreciate a credit and link to Automattic somewhere on your website.
-You can grab a copy of these Terms and other legal documents on [GitHub](https://github.com/Automattic/legalmattic).

 Terms of Service
 ----------------

-These Terms govern your access to and use of the products and services we provide through or for [WordPress.com](https://wordpress.com/), [Woo.com](https://woocommerce.com/), [WooPay](https://pay.woo.com/), [Jetpack.com](https://jetpack.com/), [Gravatar.com](https://gravatar.com/), [VaultPress.com](https://vaultpress.com/), [Happy.Tools](https://happy.tools/), [Jetpack CRM](https://jetpackcrm.com/), [MailPoet](http://mailpoet.com/), [WPScan.com](https://wpscan.com/), and [WordPress.com Courses](https://wpcourses.com/) (such products and services, collectively, “Services”).
-Please note that Woo-related products and services are intended for commercial use and you acknowledge that your use is that of a representative of a business (as defined by applicable law) and not that of a consumer.
+These Terms govern your access to and use of the products and services we provide through or for [Cosmos CMS](https://www.cosmosws.io).

-These Terms also govern visitors’ access to and use of any websites that use our Services, like the websites that our users create on WordPress.com.
+These Terms also govern visitors’ access to and use of any websites that use our Services, like the websites that our users create using Cosmos CMS.
 Please note though that the operators of those websites may also have their own separate terms of use.

-For some of Automattic’s other products, services, and programs, such as [Akismet](https://akismet.com/), [Crowdsignal](https://crowdsignal.com/), [Newspack](https://newspack.pub/), [WordPress VIP](https://wpvip.com/), our [Affiliate Program](https://refer.wordpress.com/), and our [Refer-A-Friend Program](https://wordpress.com/refer-a-friend-program-terms-of-service/), additional or separate terms and policies may apply.

 Please read these Terms carefully before accessing or using our Services.
 By accessing or using any part of our Services, you agree to be bound by all of the Terms and all other operating rules, policies, and procedures that we may publish via the Services from time to time (collectively, the “Agreement”).
 You also agree that we may automatically change, update, or add on to our Services as stated in the Terms, and the Agreement will apply to any changes.